smg-real-estate/gh-cli-alias-playground/aliases/start-work/README.md

 2. Append a new section to `.changes.md` with the branch name as the title
 3. Commit the updated `.changes.md` file
 4. Push the branch to the remote repository
-5. Create a pull request with:
+5. Create a pull request in DRAFT state with:
    - Title: Branch name
    - Body: "Work started on <branch_name>"
    - Base branch: main